 Expect some very short-lived mild redness and or swelling at the injection sites that usually disappears within a few minutes to hours.

 Other possible Botox, Dysport or Xeomin side effects, complications, contraindications and warnings include (but are not limited to) bruising, lack of satisfactory results, and, rarely, temporary unwanted effects of weakened nearby muscles or systemic symptoms.

 Cosmetic doses for approved uses of Botox have not been associated with any confirmed serious spread of Botox effect.

-You should not have Botox, Dysport or Xeomin (or other variants) if you are pregnant, nursing, allergic to Botox (or variants) or human albumin, have an infection at the injection sites, or neuromuscular junction disease.
+You should not use Botox, Dysport or Xeomin (or other variants) if you are pregnant, nursing, allergic to Botox (or its variants) or human albumin, have an infection at the injection sites, or have neuromuscular junction disease.

 Aftercare for Botox, Dysport or Xeomin

-- Avoid rubbing the treated areas and aerobic exercise for 4 hours after treatment.
+- Avoid rubbing the treated areas, as well as aerobic exercise, for 4 hours after treatment.